Plugging Methylphenidate | Rectal Ritalin, Concerta Use

 Ritalin Addiction And Withdrawal Symptoms

-Stimulants like Ritalin are highly addictive and can quickly become habit-forming, causing people to depend on the drug just to feel normal and get through their daily activities.
-This addiction develops even faster when someone uses methods like snorting or plugging, because these routes deliver the drug to the brain very quickly, creating a sudden and intense high that the brain begins to crave.
 Over time, people who abuse Ritalin regularly develop a tolerance, which means their body gets used to the drug and they need larger amounts to feel the same effects.
 Many people respond by increasing their dose or using the drug more frequently, which only deepens their addiction.
 Others may turn to even more powerful stimulants like cocaine or MDMA to chase the high they’re no longer getting from Ritalin.

-When someone with a Ritalin addiction tries to stop using, they experience uncomfortable withdrawal symptoms including intrusive cravings, serious sleep problems, extreme fatigue, severe depression, and sometimes even psychotic episodes.
 These symptoms can be so uncomfortable that many people relapse and start using again just to make them stop.
 This is why professional addiction treatment with medical supervision is so important, as it helps people safely manage withdrawal and gives them the support needed to stay sober.

 Getting Treatment For Ritalin Abuse

 If you or a loved one has developed an addiction to Ritalin or other prescription stimulants, treatment may help.
-Whether you have been prescribed Ritalin and have developed tolerance, or you abuse Ritalin and have a physical or emotional dependence on it, treatment at a reputable drug rehab center can put you on the path to long-term recovery.
+Whether you have been prescribed Ritalin and have developed tolerance, or you misuse Ritalin and have a physical or emotional dependence on it, treatment at a reputable drug rehab center can put you on the path to long-term recovery.

 Outpatient rehab centers may help address the behaviors that make Ritalin use problematic.
 Our range of inpatient treatment facilities can help with recovery from Ritalin abuse and other addictive behaviors that make life more difficult.
-For those with ADD or ADHD facing addiction, there are programs and non-addictive medication like Strattera that can help.
-Browse our directory or reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA) for more information about addiction recovery.

 This page does not provide medical advice.
 See more